simonmichael/hledger/hledger/hledger.m4.md

 You can use the [check](#check) command to run individual checks -- the ones listed above and some more.

-# Options

-Run `hledger -h` to see general command line help, and general options which are common to most hledger commands.
-These options can be written anywhere on the command line.
-They can be grouped into help, input, and reporting options:

-## General help options

-_helpoptions_

-## General input options

-_inputoptions_

-## General reporting options

-_reportingoptions_

-## Option repetition

-If options are repeated in a command line, hledger will generally use the last (right-most) occurence.
-Some of the boolean flags will toggle if repeated; these include:
-`--invert`,
-`--transpose`,
-`-r/--related`,
-`-%/--percent`,
-`-E/--empty`,
-`-N/--no-total`,
-`-T/--row-total`,
-`-A/--average`, and
-`-S/--sort-amount`.

-# Environment

-These environment variables affect hledger:

-**COLUMNS**
-This is normally set by your terminal;
-some hledger commands (`register`) will format their output to this width.
-If not set, they will try to use the available terminal width.

-**LEDGER_FILE**
-The main journal file to use when not specified with `-f/--file`.
-Default: `$HOME/.hledger.journal`.

-**NO_COLOR**
-If this environment variable is set (with any value), hledger will not use ANSI color codes in terminal output, unless overridden by an explicit `--color/--colour` option.

 # Commands

 hledger provides various subcommands for getting things done.